httpwg/http-extensions/draft-ietf-httpbis-priority.md

 ({{h2-update-frame}} and {{h3-update-frame}}) are used by clients to transmit the same information on a single hop.

-Intermediaries can prioritize the requests that they forward either by using a Priority header field or by using a PRIORITY_UPDATE frame.
-If the intent is to tune the prioritization of a multiplexed HTTP connection established to the next hop, intermediaries SHOULD use a PRIORITY_UPDATE frame.
-Doing so preserves the intent of the client; see {{header-field-rationale}}.
-If the intent is to adjust the priority parameters provided by clients, intermediaries can rewrite the Priority header field.
+Intermediaries can consume and produce priority signals in a PRIORITY_UPDATE frame or Priority header field.
+Sending a PRIORITY_UPDATE frame preserves the signal from the client, but provides a signal that overrides for the next hop;
+see {{header-field-rationale}}.
+Replacing or adding a Priority header field overrides any signal from a client and can affect prioritization for all subsequent recipients.

 For both the Priority header field and the PRIORITY_UPDATE frame, the set of priority parameters is encoded as a Structured Fields Dictionary (see